-Noncontent Goals: Complementary to mastering the course content, this course is designed to develop a student's ability to function successfuly as part of a team, exhibit good citizenship in group interactions and be an active contributor to group projects.
-Additionaly, the scheduled class time will consist of several types of learning activities to include lectures, in-class group work and different types of writing and problem-based assignments.
+Noncontent Goals: The scheduled class time will consist of different types of learning activities to include lectures, in-class group work and different types of writing and problem-based assignments.
 These various "active learning" activities will help you develop skills such as critical thinking, enhanced written and oral communication and allow you to develop habits that will facilitate learning as a future scientist or as an engaged and knowledgeable citizen.